the therapist

 the therapist is more important than the therapy

-Research over the decades tends to show that the naïve understanding and responses of someone untrained but caring is at least as useful as the practised procedures of a trained and experienced therapist.
-Success in therapy depends on the therapist rather than the therapy they use.
-Therapies show mixed success rates.
-Therapists show more consistent results. johnbrasted.com suggests ways to be rather than what to do.
+Success depends on the therapist rather than the therapy they use.
+Research over the decades tends to show that the naïve understanding and responses of someone untrained but caring is at least as useful as a trained and experienced therapist.

 After a therapist searches their theories for an appropriate response to a situation, they have to choose what to use and when and how.
 They cannot escape making their own call.
 Eventually they have to find a response from within themselves.
 Ultimate responsibility lies within ourselves to evaluate a situation and interpret a theory.